Frequently Asked Questions

 - The NVTA has allocated $6 million to conduct numerous studies & reports in the beginning of the Planning Phase of the project and $89 million in regional funds to design and construct the bypass.

-- Prince William County residents voted on and approved a Mobility Bond in November of 2019 (with a 73% approval rating) which will award $200 million of funding to the project if passed by the Board of County Supervisors.
+- Prince William County residents voted on and approved a Mobility Bond Referendum in November of 2019 (with a 73% approval rating) which will provide $200 million of funding to the project if authorized by the Board of County Supervisors.

 The exact location of the Route 28 Bypass will be determined during the design and engineering phase, which is expected to be complete in 2023.